guaNa228/attest/README.md

 # Attestation Service Backend

-This repository contains the backend code for an attestation service used in a university setting.
-The service is developed in Go and provides various functionalities related to student attestation and administrative operations.
+This repository contains the backend code for an attestation service used in a SPbSTU setting.
+The service is developed in Go and provides various functionalities related to student monthly attestation and administrative operations.

 ## Features